prebid/prebid.github.io/dev-docs/conditional-ad-units.md

 requestBids(reqArgs);
 {% endhighlight %}

-Then this label can be applied to conditions in the AdUnit just like labels that originate from sizeConfig.
+Then this label can be applied to conditions in the AdUnit just like labels that originate from `sizeConfig`.
 E.g.

 {% highlight js %}
 var AdUnits = [{